 - problem statement

-- very brief description of the solution
+- benefits and potential impact of the solution

 Overview of Project Idea